www-thoughtworks-com/hacienda/README.md

   4. Run bundle exec rake bootstrap:config and pass a the GitHub username and repo name used
   5. Run bundle exec rake run and Hacienda should be running

+[This is a test commit to check gem server.]